 Sometimes, these emotions can be overwhelming, interfering with your day-to-day activities and even your health.

 It is important to be able to talk openly with your health care team about any emotional symptoms you are experiencing as a result of your cancer.
-Members of your team can provide tips for coping or refer you to other sources of support.
-CancerCare, for example, provides free counseling from professional oncology social workers.
+Members of your team can provide tips for coping or refer you to other sources of support such as a counselor or support group in your area.
+For example, CancerCare social workers can provide emotional support and guidance after treatment is complete.

 The ‘New Normal’